emtronictech/hassio-casadns/README.md

 ![Static Badge](https://img.shields.io/badge/HACS-Custom-blue?style=flat)

 This custom integration in HACS allows you to link your IP address to your own CasaDNS subdomain.
-If your IP address changes, the DNS is automatically updated so that your sudomein always continues to point to your smart home.
+If your IP address changes, the DNS is automatically updated so that your subdomain always continues to point to your smart home.

 ---